 X-Men Unlimited - X-Men Chronicles

 X-Factor - Factor X

 Cable - X-Man

 The Constant was Bishop.
 Hailing from an alternate future, he was already a chronal anomaly and thus unaffected by the change.
 He was the only one who remembered the world 'as it should be' and convinced the heroes to Set Right What Once Went Wrong, even though it would mean that their own timeline would cease to exist.
 It turned out that the world was doomed anyway, as both hemispheres would have been leveled by nuclear attacks.
 Some characters managed to escape the closing of the temporal singularity and entered normal Continuity.
 One who failed to make it back was the remarkably popular Blink, the second of her lamented deaths.
-Death may be cheap, but she did not return until five years later in Exiles, a series about a team of characters who are all Unstuck In Time.On the tenth anniversary a sequel miniseries was produced, which isn't very popular among fans; among other things, it shows little evidence of the devastation evident in the original series.
+Death may be cheap, but she did not return until five years later in Exiles, a series about a team of characters who are all Unstuck in Time.On the tenth anniversary a sequel miniseries was produced, which isn't very popular among fans; among other things, it shows little evidence of the devastation evident in the original series.
 There was also a "What If" story pitting the survivors of the original series against Galactus.
-A arc in Uncanny X-Force seems to have paved the way for a new 2012 series for the survivors.A shining example of the Darker and Edgier comics of The Nineties: a literal post-Apocalyptic warzone.
+An arc in Uncanny X-Force paved the way for a 2012 series for the survivors.A shining example of the Darker and Edgier comics of The Nineties: a literal post-Apocalyptic warzone.

 Apocalypse Not: The ten-year revival series makes the world look much less nasty in comparison to the original run.

 A Real Man Is a Killer: Colossus expects the younger mutants to kill one another during training to ensure survival of the fittest.